3D Interaction Geometric Pre-training for Molecular Relational Learning: Experiments

 \subsection{Model Analysis}

 \textbf{Ablation Studies.} To further understand our model, we conduct an ablation study to investigate the impact of two key components on the final performance.
-Specifically, as shown in Equation~\ref{eqn:whole_loss}, the objective function contains two terms: (i) contrastive learning-based loss and (ii) intermolecular force prediction loss; we curate two variants that involve only (i) (denoted \textbf{only cont.}) and only (ii) (denoted \textbf{only force}) in Figure \ref{fig: Model analysis} (a).
-As shown in Figure \ref{fig: Model analysis} (a), the contrastive learning-based loss plays a particularly critical role.
+Specifically, as shown in Equation~\ref{eqn:whole_loss}, the objective function contains two terms: (i) global geometry loss and (ii) intermolecular local geometry loss; we curate two variants that involve only (i) (denoted \textbf{only glob.}) and only (ii) (denoted \textbf{only local}) in Figure \ref{fig: ablations}.
+As shown in Figure \ref{fig: ablations}, learning the global geometry plays a particularly critical role.
 Removing it from \proposed~results in a significant performance drop, even falling below MPP pre-training strategies such as 3D Infomax and GraphMVP.
-This is because the contrastive loss allows the model to capture the overall interaction geometry at the molecular level, while the force prediction loss focuses on learning more fine-grained, atom-level interactions.
+This is because the global geometry loss allows the model to capture the overall interaction geometry at the molecular level, while the local geometry loss focuses on learning more fine-grained, atom-level interactions.
 However, combining both losses, as in \proposed, yields the best results, demonstrating the importance of leveraging the strengths of both levels of granularity.
 We provide further detailed results of ablation studies in Appendix \ref{app: ablation studies}.

-\textbf{Environment analysis.} While we propose assigning a single small molecule to each target atom during molecular interaction in Section \ref{sec: virtual interaction geometry construction}, we also investigate the impact of varying the number of assigned small molecules per atom in the larger molecule.
-As illustrated in Figure \ref{fig: Model analysis} (b), we observe a decline in model performance as the number of small molecules per atom increases, given a fixed number of target atoms $n$.
-This suggests that modeling interactions between multiple small molecules and a single atom in a larger molecule can degrade model performance.
-This is consistent with scientific understanding that, although hydrogen bonding can occasionally allow multiple molecules to interact with a single atom simultaneously, steric and electronic hindrances frequently impede such interactions.
-Thus, we contend that our proposed virtual interaction geometry appropriately reflects the real-world physics in molecular interactions.